epam/edp-install/docs/user-guide/autotest.md

 As soon as the autotest is successfully provisioned, the following will be created:

 - An Autotest Codebase type will appear in the Codebase list of the Components section.
 - With the **Create** strategy, a new project will be generated on GitHub or another integrated VCS.
-When **Clone** is chosen, the repository will be forked from the original and copied to the EDP-integrated repository.
+When **Clone** is chosen, the repository will be forked from the original and copied to the KubeRocketCI-integrated repository.
 If **Import** is selected, the platform connects to the chosen repository.

 !!! info
     To navigate quickly to Tekton, Version Control System, SonarQube, Nexus, and other resources, click the **Overview** section on the navigation bar and hit the necessary link.